Michael C. Wenzel

 Rutgers University, Camden School of Law

 Michael Wenzel, a partner in the firm, devotes his practice to the representation of public entities.
 His practice is focused on the defense of cities, counties, water districts, and school and community college districts in complex litigation matters involving civil rights, employment law, tort liability, dangerous condition of public property, and inverse condemnation.
-He regularly represents public entities and their employees in cases alleging discrimination, sexual harassment, and retaliation; police departments in cases alleging excessive force, false arrest, and related civil rights claims; and school districts in cases alleging negligent supervision, civil rights violations, and other student injuries.
+He regularly represents public entities and their employees in cases alleging discrimination, sexual harassment, and retaliation; school districts in cases alleging negligent supervision, civil rights violations, and other student injuries; public entities in injury claims resulting from dangerous conditions of public property; and police departments in cases alleging excessive force, false arrest, and related civil rights claims.
 Mr. Wenzel further handles administrative proceedings, writs, and appeals.
-In his more than twenty-five years of practice, Mr. Wenzel has defended virtually every type of claim confronted by public entities.
+In his more than twenty-five years of practice, Mr. Wenzel has defended virtually every type of claim confronted by public entities, including high-profile and high-exposure cases covered in the media.

 Mr. Wenzel earned his BA degree in History and Economics from Syracuse University in 1992 and his Juris Doctor degree from Rutgers University – Camden School of Law in 1995, where he was awarded Dean’s List honors.
 Following law school, Mr. Wenzel completed a clerkship for the Honorable Edward R. Schwartz of the Superior Court of New Jersey and an externship for the Honorable Joseph E. Irenas of the United States District Court for the District of New Jersey.